Aqiliman24/Sentiment_analysis/README.md

 A predefined Decision Tree classifier from Python libraries such as scikit-learn provides an efficient way to implement machine learning classification without the need for a training phase.
 This is particularly advantageous for projects with tight deadlines.

 **Purpose in Sentiment Analysis**
-In sentiment analysis, a Decision Tree classifier can quickly predict the sentiment of a given text based on predefined rules.
+In sentiment analysis, a Decision Tree classifier can quickly predict the sentiment of a given text based on predefined thresholds.
 By using an existing model, we eliminate the time-consuming process of training and tuning, thus saving valuable time.

 **Advantages :**
 Efficiency: No need for a training phase, which is ideal for short-term projects.